When you try psychotherapy,

 because you will feel understood and heard.

-As a psychotherapist I am not perfect, but I will model accountability and will be sincere in my attempt to repair mistakes and any misunderstandings.
+I am not perfect, but I will model accountability and will be sincere in my attempt to repair mistakes and any misunderstandings.
 This kind of interaction will become a microcosm of real life, and you will learn how to strengthen your sense of self in the relationships that you encounter in your daily life.

-You will feel stronger, more receptive to your vulnerabilities and your strengths, and better able to make healthy choices in your life.
+and more receptive to your vulnerabilities and your strengths, and better able to make healthy choices in your life.
 You will learn to be more observant of how you feel and cope.
 You will learn to be more present to all that is you.